335g/Typewriter/README.md

 - **Document.string**

-  `Document.string` is used when you don't want a new line in the middle of a sentence. `Document` confirm to `StringLiteralConvertible`.
+  `Document.string` is used when you don't want a new line in the middle of a sentence. `Document` conform to `StringLiteralConvertible`.

   ```swift
   let document = Document